 Even if you’re fortunate to live with acquaintances or in a familiar community, there will be decisions you have to make and the barriers of language, culture, and ethnicity you have to overcome on your own.

 3. Become more open

-Moving to a new country means meeting different people and explore new cultures.
+Moving to a new country means meeting different people and exploring new cultures.

-Also, you will know how to broaden your mind when dealing with people who sometimes think completely opposite.
+Also, you will know how to broaden your mind when dealing with people who sometimes think the opposite.

 4. Learn new things about your host country